SAP/fundamental-styles/docs/pages/components/select.md

 folder: components
 ---

 The select control (also known as a dropdown) is commonly used to enable users to select an item from a predefined list.
+It should be used, when there is not a lot of items to choose.
+Otherwise  <a href="/patterns/combobox-input.html">
+Combobox Input</a> should be used.
 {: .docs-intro}

 ## Sizes